tranquilts/DUEX/README.md

 How to Use:
 1. Clone the repository to your local machine.
 2. Open the index.html file in your browser of choice to view the website.
+3. View the live site via Github Pages (see link below).
-3. Explore the features - navigate through the page sections, use the search bar to look for specific items and place an order through the checkout form.
+4. Explore the features - navigate through the page sections, use the search bar to look for specific items and place an order through the checkout form.

+Testing:
+Manual testing:
+Navigation bar links scroll to correct sections
+Burger menu reveals and hides category links
+Promotion code input and order summary are visible on desktop.
+The responsive layout is verified on Chrome, Firefox and Safari.

+Validator:
+passed
+passed

+Attribution

-The technologies used for this website include: html for the website structure. css for the layout and styling. w3.css, a lightweight css framework for a responsive design.
+Layout is based on the W3.CSS framework html for the website structure. css for the layout and styling. w3.css, a lightweight css framework for a responsive design. colour scheme is derived from the wireframe palette and w3.css (#ff9874, #ffd7c4, #daefff, #9dbdff)

+Deployment:
+Live site:
+Github repository:
 Features to add (future enhancements)
 Implement a backend system to store and process orders.
 Place a smart search feature to filter menu items categorically.